SUSE/doc-unversioned/trento/migration/systemd-install.md

 ### Option 1: Creating a Self-Signed Certificate

-1. Generate a self signed certificate:
+1. Generate a self-signed certificate:

     > Note: Remember to adjust `subjectAltName = DNS:trento.example.com` by replacing `trento.example.com` with your own domain and change the value `5` to the number of days for which you need the certificate to be valid.
 For example, `-days 365` for one year.